How Physics Textbooks Embed Meaning in the Equals Sign: Introduction

+In recent years, the interest in mathematics as the language of physics has been growing.
+Taking up this metaphor, in this study we examine ``grammar'' on a minute level to investigate the particular dialect of mathematics (principally, the equal sign) as used in physics textbooks.
+The concept of equality is surprisingly complex.
+Several studies have documented that students often misinterpret the equal sign as an operational, not relational, symbol~\cite{Knuth2006, Molina2007, Knuth2008, RittleJohnson2011, Sherman2009, Stephens2013}.

+Understanding the equal sign in a relational manner is important due to its role in upper--level mathematics and physics courses, and so we seek a record of how equal signs are used across physics programs.
+For U.S. physics university curricula, this means focusing on textbooks.
+We look at five physics textbooks to investigate the language that authors as expert physicists use in a physics context.
+Focusing attention on the structure of the equations involving the equal sign leads to an understanding of an equation's underlying meaning which can then help illuminate the dialect of mathematics used in physics.

-\textit{``consider the symbol ``='' as a ``do something signal'' that ``gives the answer'' on the right hand side.
+There is a long history of mathematics education research, mostly in K-12 contexts, into students' understanding of mathematical symbols in general and equality in particular~\cite{Renwick1932, Denmak1976, Behr1976, ginsburg1977, Behr1980, Kieran1981, BaroodyGinsburg1982, LudlowWalgamuth1998, Knuth2006, Oksuz2007, Knuth2008, Noonan2014, ByrdMcNeilChesneyMatthews2015}.
+In one of the earliest studies, Behr \textit{et al.}~\cite{Behr1976} observed that elementary school children \textit{``consider the symbol ``='' as a ``do something signal'' that ``gives the answer'' on the right hand side.
 There is a strong tendency among all the children to view the ``='' symbol as being acceptable when one (or more) operation signs precede it.''}

-{ Falkner \textit{et al.} \cite{Falkner1999} identified kindergarten students that understood the concept of equality but could not transfer that understanding to algebraic problems.
-He also found that students often interpreted the equals sign as indicating action (a ``do it'' sign), with older students gradually recognizing it as a symbol that indicate a relationship.
-Knuth \textit{et al.} \cite{Knuth2006} linked middle school students' understanding of the equals sign with performance on solving algebraic equations.
-These and other contemporaneous studies focus on the mathematical-appropriate abstractions of equality, using physical systems primarily as examples and illustrations.
-Other studies confirm that students across K-12 see the equals sign as primarily an operational symbol and do not have a deeper understanding of mathematical equivalence \cite{Knuth2006, Kieran1981, BaroodyGinsburg1982, Knuth2006}.
-Kieran \cite{Kieran1981} found that the idea of the equals sign as operator is formed before formal education begins and continues throughout high school.
-This view encourages students to see formulas as knowledge to be memorized and prevents a recognition of the underlying meaning and structure.}
+Falkner \textit{et al.}~\cite{Falkner1999} identified kindergarten students that understood the concept of equality but could not transfer that understanding to algebraic problems.
+He also found that students often interpreted the equal sign as indicating action (a ``do it'' sign), with older students gradually recognizing it as a symbol that indicates a relationship.
+Knuth \textit{et al.}~\cite{Knuth2006} linked middle school students' understanding of the equal sign with performance on solving algebraic equations.
+These and other contemporaneous studies focus on the mathematical--appropriate abstractions of equality, using physical systems primarily as examples and illustrations.
+Other studies confirm that students across K-12 see the equal sign as primarily an operational symbol and do not have a deeper understanding of mathematical equivalence~\cite{Knuth2006, Kieran1981, BaroodyGinsburg1982, Knuth2006}.
+Kieran~\cite{Kieran1981} found that the idea of the equal sign as an operator is formed before formal education begins and continues throughout high school.
+This view encourages students to see formulas as knowledge to be memorized and prevents a recognition of the underlying meaning and structure.